Alma Learetta Tyson, Esq.

 I have always been interested in history, literature, and the beauty of language.
-I wanted to become a member of the profession that had advance the cause of civil rights.
+I was impressed with lawyers who argued against discrimination and for social change.
+I wanted to become a member of the profession that advanced the cause of civil rights.
 At an early age, I was impressed by the eloquence, persistence, and effectiveness of a United States Attorney in Chicago, who brought corrupt judges and attorneys to justice.
-I was impressed that the law allowed reasonable people to disagree but resolve still their differences.
-I was impressed with lawyers who argued against discrimination and for social change.
-I marveled at the eloquence of Barbara Jordan and watched in disbelief when a President of the United States was pressured at of office.
+I was impressed that the law allowed reasonable people to disagree but resolve still their differences for the common good.
+I marveled at the eloquence of Barbara Jordan and watched in disbelief when a President of the United States was pressured out of office.
 I wanted to be apart of a legal process that practiced constitutional ideals, held everyone accountable and advanced civil rights.

-I had the privilege of working for the U.S. Attorney’s Office upon graduation from law school and during my brief stay there, I was energized by the possibilities of change – of actually making a difference.
-My studies in Psychology, Criminal Justice, and my legal education blended perfectly with this work.
-The experiences I had acquired prior to attending law school, teaching undergraduate students, marketing capital equipment for a Fortune 500 Corporation and auditing Medicare vendors for state government were also very helpful in taking on this fascinating job.
+I had the privilege of working as the LECC Coordinator for the U.S. Attorney’s Office upon graduation from law school.
+There, I witnessed how rapidly policy changes can occur that will actually make a difference.
+My studies in Psychology, Criminal Justice, and law blended perfectly with this work.
+The experiences I had prior to attending law school, teaching undergraduate students, marketing capital equipment for a Fortune 500 Corporation and auditing Medicare vendors for state government also influenced my proposals and provided thoughtful perspectives in this challenging position.

-Upon leaving the federal government, I passed the Wisconsin and then the Illinois Bar Examinations and started practicing law.
-For the past twenty years, I have represented clients in juvenile, criminal, probate, traffic, chancery, divorce, civil, bankruptcy, federal and state appellate courts.
-I narrowed my practice to civil law to ensure I would keep current in three practices areas, probate, family law and real estate.
-These areas often overlap, and one client may need of legal services in each of these areas.
-If they are, I stand ready to assist them.
+Upon leaving the federal government, I passed the Wisconsin and Illinois Bar Examinations and started practicing law.
+For the past twenty years, I have represented clients in juvenile, criminal [ felonies and misdemeanors], probate, traffic, chancery, divorce, civil, bankruptcy, federal and state appellate courts.
+I later narrowed my practice to three practices areas: probate, family law and real estate.